AnyChart/docs.anychart.com/Basic_Charts/3D/Overview.md

 3D charts can be shown from different angles of view: to set the angle, use the {api:anychart.charts.Cartesian3d#zAngle}zAngle(){api} method with any 3D chart except the 3D Pie.

-**Note** The value you use as a parameter should fall in the range from 0 to 90.
+**Note:** The value you use as a parameter should fall in the range from 0 to 90.
 By default, the angle is 45°.

 In the following sample, there is a 3D Column chart with the Z-angle set to 20°.